2.3 Interaction With Other Accounting Standards

 15-43 Paragraph 815-10-15-79 explains that leases that are within the scope of this Topic are not derivative instruments subject to Subtopic 815-10 on derivatives and hedging although a derivative instrument embedded in a lease may be subject to the requirements of Section 815-15-25.
 Paragraph 815-10-15-80 explains that residual value guarantees that are subject to the guidance in this Topic are not subject to the guidance in Subtopic 815-10.
 Paragraph 815-10-15-81 requires that a third-party residual value guarantor consider the guidance in Subtopic 815-10 for all residual value guarantees that it provides to determine whether they are derivative instruments and whether they qualify for any of the scope exceptions in that Subtopic.

-of ASC 842 that meet the definition of a lease (see Chapter 3) are not accounted for as
+ASC 815-10, contracts within the scope of ASC 842 that meet the definition of a

-relevant in the determination of whether a lease agreement contains an embedded
+However, this guidance may still be relevant in the determination of whether a

-derivative that must be separated from the lease contract and accounted for
+lease agreement contains an embedded derivative that must be separated from the

-separately as a derivative instrument in accordance with ASC 815.
-Thus, when
+lease contract and accounted for separately as a derivative instrument in

-analyzing a leasing transaction, an entity should consider the derivative and
+accordance with ASC 815.
+Thus, when analyzing a leasing transaction, an entity

-hedging implications, including ASC 815 and the relevant implementation
+should consider the derivative and hedging implications, including ASC 815 and

 Components of a lease agreement that might be considered embedded derivatives